mikeshultz/mikeshultz.com/content/ethereum/viper.md

     > deployed_contract.check_balance()
     500000000000000000

-Now at any time you can `distribute` this ether to the destination address you defined when deploying the contract.
+Now at any time you(or anyone else) can `distribute` this ether to the owner address you defined when deploying the contract.

     > deployed_contract.distribute({from:eth.accounts[0]})